parhamdoustdar/parhamdoustdar.github.io/_posts/Uncategorized/2016-04-03-tools-of-blind-programmer.md

----
+ï»¿---
 layout: post
 title: The Tools of a Blind Programmer
 ---

-When I posted the [Autobiography of a Blind Programmer]({% post_url /Uncategorized/2016-03-27-autobiography-blind-programmer %}), I received a lot of requests asking about the way I use the computer, how I write code, and how I understand abstract meanings.
+When I posted the [Autobiography of a Blind Programmer]({% post_url /Uncategorized/2016-03-27-autobiography-blind-programmer %}), I received a lot of requests asking about the way I use the computer, how I write code, and how I understand abstract concepts.

 Last week, I originally started out writing this post.
 However, I found my writing getting sidetracked all the time.
 I would point out things from my past that were not about the tools at all.
 I gave my personal preference, and then went on to explain how this preference was formed.
 So, why am I telling you this?